 We're here to help you through every step of the process

 The aftermath of a car accident can be one of the most difficult times of your life.
 While taking time away from work and recovering from your injuries, you might have to deal with complex legal questions and insurance companies that don't want to pay you what you deserve for your crash.
-At Szantho Law Firm, we have extensive experience helping people injured in car accidents.
-That's why we compiled this information about some of the most frequently asked questions about auto accidents.
+At the Szantho Law Firm, we have extensive experience helping people injured in car accidents.
+That's why we compiled this information about some of the most frequently asked questions about car accidents.

-While we're happy to provide this general information, it's important to understand that that every accident is unique.
+While we're happy to provide this general information, it's important to understand that that every car accident is unique.
 To make sure your accident receives the attention it rightfully deserves, contact us to schedule your free case evaluation.
 We're eager to learn more about your specific accident and how we can help you.
 Call 866-853-2462 right now.

 - I was just in a car accident.
 What should I do at the scene?

 - Do I need to see a doctor after my car accident?

 - How can a lawyer help me prove the other driver was at fault?